HL7/fhir-mCODE-ig/input/pagecontent/conformance.md

 #### Support All mCODE Profiles

 In addition to supporting the core profiles as described above, mCODE participants SHOULD support all profiles defined in mCODE UNLESS the participant does not anticipate supplying or consuming a certain type of data, usually by virtue of playing a limited or specialized role in clinical or information workflows.
 For example, a genomics laboratory may support [CancerGenomicsReport], but not vital signs or staging.

+Participants SHOULD also support the non-mCODE-specific profiles that are considered part of an [mCODE Patient Bundle][MCODEPatientBundle], such as [blood pressure](http://hl7.org/fhir/StructureDefinition/bp).

 #### Support the mCODE Patient Bundle